 8. Enjoy the shopping specials.

-One of the staff members we got to know was Holly, the shopping specialist.
+One of the staff members we got to know was Holly, the On Board Shopping Specialist.
 Not only was she great to talk with, her fiance was currently deployed to Iraq so she loved hearing stories from my husband about his time in the service.
 She also directed us to some fabulous deals in Nassau.
-And free stuff!

 I’m not much of a shopper, just too practical to spend money on some things, but I love free stuff every day!
 We were able to score two free charm bracelets and lots of charms just by attending a seminar, purchasing a coupon book, and participating in a scavenger hunt.
 If you are going to walk the shops of Nassau anyway, why not earn free stuff along the journey.
 We also got two free tote bags that change color in the sun, and free water wallets for our beach day.
 Not only that, we scored some great prices on t-shirts with our coupons, and color changing nail polish for our daughter as well as a great deal on color changing sunglasses.

 Shopping is not for everyone I know, but if you are going to window shop anyway, earn the free stuff!

 9. For peace and quiet – find the adult only spaces on board.

 Cruise ships are loud.
 Especially in the more common open decks with the pools and hot tubs, kids running around and the loud music.
 They are great places though if you want to people watch and see some of the more entertaining activities like the hairiest chest competition (it was hilarious).